Warrant obtained for manslaughter charge in nurse's death; police investigating attack involving patient

 Police are investigating and said Monday a criminal inquiry was pending the results of the autopsy.
 We reached out to BRPD for comment after the latest findings from the coroner were released Tuesday afternoon.

 Guillory is facing one count of manslaughter.
-He has not been arrested.
+Police tell WBRZ he remains hospitalized; he has not been arrested.